aragon/nest/grants/Pythia/roadmap.md

 1. Support for ERC20 bounties and deposits added.
 2. Integration into the Aragon Court System (provided it exists on a test net)
-    * If the Aragon Court System doesn't exist on a test net then a mock plugin version will be used
+    * If the Aragon Court System doesn't exist on a test net then a mock plugin version will be used.

 ### February 2019
 1. Version 1 launched on main net.